PHOTO DYNAMIC THERAPY

 - The ALA is activated with the Mostleds machine.
 This unique spectrum of light activates the ALA.

 - Please make sure that you receive the post-treatment instructions to care for your skin.

-- If you have any discomfort, apply ice packs to the treated areas.
+- If you have any discomfort after your non-surgical skin cancer treatment, you should apply ice packs to the treated areas.
 This will help keep the area cool and alleviate any discomfort.
 It will also help to keep down any swelling.